stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/julia.md

 #### Submitting a Julia job

 Here's an example Julia sbatch script that can be submitted via `sbatch`.
-This

 ```bash tab="juliaTest.sbatch"
 #!/bin/bash